ageron/handson-ml2/README.md

 If you choose to use Anaconda, read the next section, or else jump to the [Using pip](#using-pip) section.

 ## Using Anaconda

+**Warning**: this section does not work yet, since TensorFlow 2.0 is not yet available Anaconda repositories.

 When using Anaconda, you can optionally create an isolated Python environment dedicated to this project.
 This is recommended as it makes it possible to have a different environment for each project (e.g. one for this project), with potentially different libraries and library versions:

-    $ conda create -n mlbook python=3.5 anaconda
+    $ conda create -n mlbook python=3.6 anaconda
     $ conda activate mlbook

-This creates a fresh Python 3.5 environment called `mlbook` (you can change the name if you want to), and it activates it.
+This creates a fresh Python 3.6 environment called `mlbook` (you can change the name if you want to), and it activates it.
 This environment contains all the scientific libraries that come with Anaconda.
 This includes all the libraries we will need (NumPy, Matplotlib, Pandas, Jupyter and a few others), except for TensorFlow, so let's install it:

     $ conda install -n mlbook -c conda-forge tensorflow